YaremenkoTaras/UniversitySelection/README.md

 # Application

-A simple Web Service for a University Slection
+A simple Web Service for a University Selection

 # Description